RohanRusta21/infra-nginx-ingress-trial/README.md

 2. The nginx-ingress will only search for specific ingresses with annotation nginx-trial, not all existent ingresses

+# Also uploaded the chart in github.
+Url to access it : https://github.com/RohanRusta21/infra-nginx-ingress-trial

 ## Commands used throuhout deployment

 ```bash